HomeInspecto/inspecto/README.md

 # Inspecto

-A full-stack application with Next.js frontend and Node.js/Express backend, containerized with Docker and configured for development with hot reloading.
+A full-stack application with Expo React Native frontend and Node.js/Express backend, containerized with Docker and configured for development with hot reloading.

 ## 🚀 Quick Start

 ### Prerequisites
 - Docker and Docker Compose installed
 - Git
+- Node.js (for local development)
+- iOS Simulator (for iOS development) or Android Studio (for Android development)

 ### Running the Project